Healthy. Natural. Affordable.

-In an effort to ensure ECHO reaches all young children in Colorado, we encourage community sites such as community centers, nature centers, publicly accessible parks, libraries, or community playgrounds to apply to be either a Demonstration Site or Seed Grant Site.
-Programs and locations that provide outdoor space that is regularly used by zero- to five-year-old children cared for by Family, Friend, and Neighbor caregivers are welcome to apply.
+In an effort to ensure ECHO reaches all young children in Colorado, we encourage community sites such as community centers, nature centers, publicly accessible parks, libraries, or community playgrounds to apply to be either a demonstration site or seed site.
+Programs and locations that provide outdoor space that is regularly used by zero-to five-year-old children cared for by Family, Friend, and Neighbor caregivers are welcome to apply.

-Publicly accessible sites that serve or attract families with young children are eligible to apply to become ECHO Demonstration Sites if they meet the following minimum criteria :
+When applications are available, publicly accessible sites that serve or attract families with young children are eligible to apply to become an ECHO site if they meet the following minimum criteria:

 Preference will be given to sites that:

-While Demonstration Site Grants and Seed Grants are not available to family child care providers are not eligible to become demonstration or seed sites, free training and incentives are available for family care providers to participate in ECHO.
+While family child care providers are not eligible to become demonstration or seed sites, free training and incentives are available for family care providers to participate in ECHO.
 Sponsored event registration, supported travel costs, substitute coverage and implementation grants are ways we are seeking to engage family child care providers.
 Family child care providers are encouraged to review the ECHO training registration pages for specific details on how to become involved.